We caught up with company director Rob Ormond and heating services manager Richard Beck to find out more about the award-winning company.

-Winning the trader of the month award put the business on the longlist for Trader of the year.
-Tincknell Heating Services made the shortlist, along with Grants Electrical Ltd and Furlonger Tree Services, and representatives from all three companies attended the award ceremony in London.
+Winning the trader of the month award put the business on the longlist for Trader of the year, alongside the other nominees who all attended the award ceremony in London.

 ‘We really enjoyed meeting the other nominees,’ Rob Ormond told us.
 Richard Beck added: ‘They’re great people, all working hard.
 We’ve been in touch with them and sent them flowers since the event.’